elemprod/lptask/examples/README.md

 The average processor current was measured for each sleep method using a 7-1/2 Digit Keithley DMM7510 DMM.
 Note that the LED current was not included in the above measurement.

 The task execution time interval jitter was measured by probing the LED output with an oscilliscope.
-The deviation from the task programmed interval was calculated and averaged over a 60 second time period.
+The deviation from the programmed interval was calculated and averaged over a 60 second time period.

 ## Project Setup